tldr-pages/tldr/pages/linux/readpe.md

 > Displays information about PE files.
 > More information: <https://manned.org/readpe>.

-- Display all information about the PE file:
+- Display all information about a PE file:

 `readpe {{path/to/executable}}`